nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 Object.setPrototypeOf(proxy, {});
 ```

-You can see the difference between the behavior of `target` and `proxy` in this example.
+This code emphasizes the difference between the behavior of `target` and `proxy`.
 While `Object.getPrototypeOf()` returns a value for `target`, it returns `null` for `proxy` because the `getPrototypeOf` trap is called.
 Similarly, `Object.setPrototypeOf()` succeeds when used on `target` but throws an error when used on `proxy` due to the `setPrototypeOf` trap.

 If you want to use the default behavior for these two traps, you can use the corresponding methods on `Reflect`.
-For instance, this example implements the default behavior for the `getPrototypeOf` and `setPrototypeOf` traps:
+For instance, this code implements the default behavior for the `getPrototypeOf` and `setPrototypeOf` traps:

 ```js
 let target = {};